Skip to main content

 Step 4: After you apply

-- the Department will send you a confirmation letter (via email and / or the ImmiAccount portal messaging system) once your application and associated documentation has been submitted.
-You may also receive a bridging visa if you lodge the application onshore
+• the Department will send you a confirmation letter (via email and / or the ImmiAccount portal messaging system) once your application and associated documentation has been submitted.
+You will also receive a bridging visa if you lodge the application onshore

 Step 5: Visa outcome

-- if you are approved, you will be issue a grant letter which contains your visa grant number, the date your visa starts and the visa conditions
+• if approved, you will be issue a grant letter which contains your visa grant number, the date your visa starts and the visa conditions

-- if you are refused, you will be issued with a refusal notification which will list out the reasons for your refusal and your review rights (time specific, so please contact us immediately if this is the case
+• if refused, you will be issued with a refusal notification which will list out the reasons for your refusal and your review rights (time specific, so please contact us immediately if this is the case)

 Client Dashboard